-Using the vocabulary of social media and entwining it with art history in the Selfie series evokes a primary theme of my practice: inviting a broad, contemporary audience to look through the lens of art history as they engage with the art which surrounds us.
-This theme remains central to my work beyond Selfie, as I continue to seek out ways of creating which encourage experiencing art as a community practice, and which encourages an awareness of the ever-present influence of art history.
+This theme remains central to my work as I continue to seek out ways of creating which encourage experiencing art as a community practice, and which encourage an awareness of the ever-present influence of history.

 The title was borrowed from a term I first heard used by Ross King in his biography, Defiant Spirits, on the Canadian art movement the Group of Seven.
 It refers to the art and images that influence an artist’s practice.
 Graphic Traffic is a blog documenting the images and ideas that inform my practice.